 A retainer is a device used to hold your teeth in position after a realignment.
-Upon the removal of your braces, your dentist will provide you with a temporary retainer.
-This is because your permanent one will take about a week to make.
-Your orthodontist will take an impression of your mouth so that your retainer can be custom-made for you.
+Upon the removal of your braces, Dr. Parris will provide you with a permanent bonded lower retainer.
+Dr. Parris will scan for an upper retainer, which will be placed two weeks after the removal of your braces.
 There are many different kinds of retainers, such as the standard Hawley, fixed retainer, and more.
-The exact one you receive is dependant on your unique dental situation.
+The exact one you receive is dependent on your unique dental situation.

 We require our patients to wear their retainers for a minimum of 24 months.
 However, since your teeth can move at any time, it is really recommended that you wear your retainer four to seven nights per week for life.
-For six to nine months after having your braces removed, you will likely have to wear your retainer full time, with the exception of eating, drinking, or brushing your teeth.
-After that initial period, it’s usually safe to wear your retainer at night only.
 Your orthodontist will tell you what he recommends for your specific situation.

 When your braces are first removed, they are unstable and the most vulnerable to shifting.
 This is especially true in the first six months.
 Your teeth will eventually become stable again in about six to nine months.
 Your retainer will keep your teeth in the desired positions until the ligament fibers attached to the roots of your teeth have reorganized and settled into their final positions.

 Never eat with your retainer in, and make sure to put it in its case whenever it isn’t in your mouth.
-Remember to remove your retainer before brushing, and brush your retainer before placing it back in your mouth.
-However, never brush your retainer with toothpaste.
-Instead, use plain water, and rinse it well before putting it back in your mouth.
-It is recommended that you disinfect your retainer at least once a week by soaking it in denture cleanser.
+Remember to remove your retainer before brushing, and brush your retainer with toothpaste before placing it into the retainer case.
+It is recommended that you disinfect your retainer at least once a week by soaking it in Retainer Brite.

-If your retainer has been damaged, or if you have any questions or concerns, please call us.
+If your retainer has been damaged, or if you have any questions or concerns, please call us at our Memphis orthodontics office.
+We serve patients all over Memphis including Germantown and Collierville.
 If there is an after hours emergency, you can contact us via email or through our answering service.